Σπήλαιο Καστανιάς

 1910 cave discovered by the shepherd Kostas Stivaktas.

-1958 cave becomes known and the Kastania Community entrusted with the task of guarding and exploiting it.
+1958 cave becomes known and the Kastania Community is entrusted with the task of guarding and exploiting it.

 Description

-Σπήλαιο Καστανιάς (Kastania Cave, Chestnut Cave) lies on the southern tip on the easternmost peninsula of the Peloponnese, close to the homonym village Kastania.
-Obviously the cave was named after the village, which was named after the chestnut trees.
+Σπήλαιο Καστανιάς (Kastania Cave, Chestnut Cave) lies on the southern tip on the easternmost peninsula of the Peloponnese, close to the homonymous village Kastania.
+Obviously, the cave was named after the village, which was named after the chestnut trees.
 It is also called Σπήλαιο Άγιος Ανδρέας (St Andrew’s Cave) after the nearby chapel Άγιος Ανδρέας (Agios Andreas).
 We are not sure if the concatenation Σπήλαιο Αγίου Ανδρέα Καστανιάς (Cave of Agios Andreas Kastanias) is ever actually used, but it is the heading of the Greek Wikipedia page.

 The cave has numerous speleothems like stalactites, stalagmites, bacon rinds, but the spectacular speleothems are helictites and discs.
 The 500 m long tourist route winds through a single huge chamber which is shaped like an L. The cave has two levels and formed in Jurassic limestone (195-145 Ma).
 The karstification started 3 Ma ago.

 The cave was discovered in 1910 by the shepherd Kostas Stivaktas (some sources call him Spyros Stivaktas).
 He had noticed bees flying into a small crevice, and he guessed they might go to drink at a spring inside.
-As a shepherd he also needed water, so he searched for the water by opening the crack and found the cave instead.
+As a shepherd, he also needed water, so he searched for the water by opening the crack and found the cave instead.
 He was able to gather some water from a pool, and so the cave became the secret of him and his descendants.
 He actually did not intend to keep it secret, he just did not understand its importance.
 This changed in 1958 when a group of people were admiring a postcard from the Dyros cave in Mani.
 The Mayor of Kastania had visited the newly discovered Alepotrypa cave and sent a holiday greeting card.
 When Kostas Stivaktas saw the picture, he said "It's nice, but what I have in my field is better."
 As a result the Kastania Community started to protect it and organize guided tours.
-Apparently they were smart enough to protect the cave with a gate so that the destruction in the cave is minimal.
+Apparently, they were smart enough to protect the cave with a gate so that the destruction in the cave is minimal.
 The cave is very well developed with concrete paths and stainless steel railings, obviously with greetings from the EU.
-Unfortunately they have yellow lamps for the path, which is quite common for Greek show caves.
+Unfortunately, they have yellow lamps for the path, which is quite common for Greek show caves.
 At least they have no coloured light.

 This is unfortunately one of those caves, where only a single description exists.
 Someone wrote a text about the cave once, and it was copied again and again, sometimes completely, sometimes in excerpts.
 Any webpage including the Wikipedia page is actually a version of this description.
 In other words: any link below actually points to the same text in different layouts.
 While the description is rather long and detailed, it was obviously written by someone who does not understand most of the details and just collected some facts from scientific publications.
-Unfortunately we were not able to retrieve any scientific research of the cave.
-However, we found one report by a cave visitor and the detailed infos in this report give the impression that the guides are actually very well-informed and the tour is of high quality, though only in Greek.
+Unfortunately, we were not able to retrieve any scientific research of the cave.
+However, we found one report by a cave visitor and the detailed info in this report gives the impression that the guides are actually very well-informed and the tour is of high quality, though only in Greek.
 Probably a result of the local Caving Club Poseidon being involved.
 And the cave is obviously very well maintained.
 The website is, while not very informative, full of impressive pictures and even has a virtual cave tour.